Blazemeter/taurus/site/dat/docs/JMX2YAML.md

-# Command-Line Tool jmx2yaml
+# Convert Existing JMX File into Taurus YAML

-Command-line tool named jmx2yaml is used to convert simple JMX scripts to bzt configuration file.
-Only few JMX elements are supported.
-Possible options are:
+Command-line tool named `jmx2yaml` is used to convert simple JMX scripts into Taurus configuration file.
+Tool options are:

   - `-h, --help` - show help message and exit
   - `-q, --quiet` - only errors printed to console